Introduction to the Graduate School of International Relations

 - International applicants have the option of an English as a foreign language examination.

-Applicants for the European Culture Course have the option of any one of the English, French, German, and Spanish as a foreign language examinations.
+Applicants for the European Culture Program have the option of any one of the English, French, German, and Spanish as a foreign language examinations.

-Applicants for the Japanese Culture Course are required to take a Japanese language examination.
+Applicants for the Japanese Culture Program are required to take a Japanese language examination.

-- Applicants for the English and American Culture Course as well as international students are required to take an English examination.
+- Applicants for the British and American Culture Program as well as international students are required to take an English examination.

 |Research field||Foreign language examination options|